AlliedToasters/OneClickCDA/README.md

 `python3 deploy.py`\n
 (depends on your system, but make sure you're using python 3.6)\n

-Type in the path to an image (should be reasonably small, 2,000x2,000 px)
+Type in the path to an image (should be reasonably small, 2,000x2,000 px)\n

-Matplotlib should open a window on your system.
+Matplotlib should open a window on your system.\n

-Controls:
+Controls:\n
-`right click - switch proposal size`
+`right click - switch proposal size`\n
-`left click - propose crater center`
+`left click - propose crater center`\n
-`u - undo previous detection`
+`u - undo previous detection`\n

 Close the window, and the command line will ask you where to store your results.
 Enter a path to the desired filename.